mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 > Mick: That’s great.
 Is there anything that you think you definitely want to be able to do for next time that you might want help with?

 > Mark: Oh yeah.
-We’ll we’ve got a bit of space where we can work on it before we next come in so we’d like to ask the Weean some more questions.
+We’ll we’ve got a bit of space where we can work on it before we next come in so we’d like other subject matter and undertaking authentic project work within a drama frame [-@rainer_drama_2012].
+One key consideration is the authenticity of the tools and processes involved.
+While Heathcote often explored issues in the context of making of the workplace through replicating working models of practice, she warns against asking participants to genuinely make items in the process explored.
+To do so, she argues, would expose their inexpertness in the cold light of day.
+This is uncovered in an interview extract from Bolton and Heathcote. to ask the Weean some more questions.
 Is that the best way to do it?

 > Mick: Yeah for sure and I can  see that you guys have been talking to the Weean, Here this project here in your home page called Talking to the Weean allows you to talk to the Weean.
 So you can go in there, click on Edit Project and if you click on this bit here that says WEEAN and then Markdown you can actually just ask questions in here.